hultenvp/solis-sensor/README.md

 # solis-sensor
 HomeAssistant sensor for Solis portal platform V2 (m.ginlong.com).
 It logs in to the plaform and exposes the data retrieved as sensors.

 > Platform V2 is used by Ginlong and MyEvolveCloud and seem to be supporting different PV brands.
-I've only tested it in context of Solis with the Ginlong platfomr.
+I've only tested it in context of Solis with the Ginlong platform.
 Let me know if it works with for other inverter types as well.

 ## Manual installation